rciak/Hitchhiker-s-guide-to-42-vienna/workshops/25-04-29_makefiles/basic_notions_2/hint.md

 **Benefit of using this Autovariables:**
 Compacter readable & more ease to adopt:
-A file 4 can just be added to the list of prerequisites.
+A file 4 can just be added to the list of prerequisites without any need to change the recipe! (**less error prone**!)